 Enlarged or dilated blood vessels are what we call broken capillaries.
 These are usually just beneath the surface of the skin, which makes them visible.
 Broken capillaries are typically displayed in the form of red splotches to a naked eye, and they usually show up around one’s cheeks, chin and nose.
 If you look closely at those red splotches, they look like a net of tiny, red or purple lines.

-These veins are not a problem reserved for a special kind of people or any “target group.”
-Broken capillaries are not “picky,” and everyone and anyone can suffer from this problem.
+These veins are not a problem reserved for a special kind of person.
+Everyone and anyone can suffer from this problem.
 That being said, broken capillaries most commonly appear with some other skin conditions: rosacea, sensitive skin, and acne.

 What Causes Broken Capillaries?